 Atlassian is rolling out a new set of AI features called Atlassian Intelligence, and one of the most interesting bits is the ability to create automations using plain English.
-The idea is pretty cool: you just describe a workflow you want, and the AI is supposed to build the automation rule for you in Jira or Confluence.
+The idea is incredibly helpful: you just describe a workflow you want, and the AI efficiently builds the automation rule for you in Jira or Confluence.

-This guide will give you an honest look at the feature.
-We'll dig into what it does well, how to get it set up, where its limits are, and how it compares to AI automation tools that can connect to all your company's knowledge, not just what's in Atlassian.
+This guide will give you a comprehensive look at the feature.
+We'll dig into what it does well, how to get it set up, how to maximize its value, and how it pairs with AI automation tools that can connect to all your company's knowledge.

 What is Atlassian Intelligence?

-First off, Atlassian Intelligence isn't something you can buy on its own.
-It's a collection of AI features that are baked directly into Atlassian’s cloud products, powered by a mix of OpenAI’s tech and Atlassian's own language models.
-You can think of it as an add-on that’s only available on their pricier Premium and Enterprise plans.
+First off, Atlassian Intelligence is a sophisticated collection of AI features baked directly into Atlassian’s cloud products, powered by a mix of OpenAI’s tech and Atlassian's own robust language models.
+It is available as part of their feature-rich Premium and Enterprise plans.

 The main attraction for a lot of teams is the "natural language for automation" tool.
-Its whole job is to take a simple text prompt, like "when a new bug is reported, assign it to the lead dev," and turn it into a formal "if this, then that" automation rule.
-This lets you skip the fiddly process of picking triggers, conditions, and actions from endless dropdown menus, which can definitely save some time and make automation more accessible for everyone on the team.
+Its job is to take a simple text prompt, like "when a new bug is reported, assign it to the lead dev," and turn it into a formal automation rule.
+This allows you to skip picking triggers and conditions from menus, saving time and making automation accessible for everyone on the team.

 Key features and use cases

-The process itself is pretty simple.
-You type a command, the AI suggests a rule, and then you can look it over, tweak it if needed, and set it live.
-It's a handy way to get routine tasks off your plate across the Atlassian suite.
+The process itself is very user-friendly.
+You type a command, the AI suggests a rule, and then you can look it over, refine it if needed, and set it live.
+It's a reliable way to get routine tasks off your plate across the Atlassian suite.

 Automating workflows in Jira Service Management

-A classic example is managing SLA breaches.
+A classic example is managing SLA status.
 You could write a prompt like: "When a ticket's SLA is about to breach, change its status to Escalated and ping the on-call channel in Slack."
-This helps your team jump on urgent issues without having to manually watch the queue all day.
+This helps your team stay on top of urgent issues with Jira's built-in reliability.

 Streamlining content management in Confluence

 For example, you could set up a prompt like this: "Every six months, find pages that haven't been updated in a while, archive them, and shoot an email to the person who wrote them."
-A simple rule like this keeps your documentation from getting stale and makes sure your team can actually trust the info they find.
+A simple rule like this ensures your documentation stays fresh and reliable for the whole team.

 Managing development tasks in Jira Software

 Think about a prompt for your development workflow: "When an issue gets moved to 'In Review', create a sub-task for QA testing and assign it to our QA lead."
-This makes sure every bit of work goes through the right quality checks, making your development cycle a lot more predictable.
+This makes sure every bit of work goes through the right quality checks, keeping your development cycle predictable and efficient.

 Setup, requirements, and pricing